Stokes Bay Lines: The Stokes Bay batteries today

 Nothing remains of the rampart and moat that protected the rear of the Browndown Battery, west of No.2 Battery.
 Half of No.1 Battery was demolished in the 1930s when the Browndown Road was widened.
 A portion of it remains to the south of the road with much of the concrete revetments and parapets still visible in the gardens of the chalets.
 The tunnel connecting No.1 Battery to No.2 Battery still exists in the gardens of the chalets.
 The expense magazines and gun emplacements have been demolished.

 No.2 Battery is a grade II listed building and it is the best preserved of the Stokes Bay Batteries.
 Gosport Borough Council purchased the Battery in 1932 from the Home Office for £1,500.
 In 1933 the parade of the site became a caravan park and in 1939 the Council moved their records from the town hall to the Battery for safe storage.
 During World War Two the military used the battery.
 In 1947 it was being used by the Special Armament Development Establishment (S.A.D.E.) based in Fort Gomer.
 In 1950 the Battery was in use by the 7th Royal Tank Regiment Amphibious Wing.
 The Military agreed the release of the battery in November 1951.
 The moat around it was filled in 1956 leaving the channel connecting the River Alver to the sea intact.

 In 1982 Gosport Council converted the casemates and magazines of no.2 battery into a nuclear bunker (Civil Defence Command Post) at a cost of £30,000.
 When this idea was abandoned the battery was left vacant until a local volunteer group opened the east facing casemates in 1994 as a Summer Exhibition Centre.
 The centre gun embrasure was converted to a doorway.
 The west casemates have had their wooden partitions removed allowing them to be used for storage and parking for the chalets.
 The two 6-inch gun emplacements are intact on top of the battery but are not accessible.
 The concrete pits for the Moncrieff carriages can still be seen beneath the later 6-inch B.L. emplacements.
 In 2011 Gosport Borough Council agreed the use of the casemates as a small museum by the Historical Diving Society.

 Nothing of No.3 battery remains.

 No.4 Battery has been completely destroyed.
 The site is a stable and paddock for horses.
 The ditch has been filled.

-No.5 Battery is an Ancient monument within the former site of QinetiQ Alverstoke.
-The rampart is mostly intact and the expense magazines survive.

 From 1950 the ditch of the Stokes Bay Lines was filled because of complaints from residents of mosquitoes and stagnant water.
 The section from No.2 Battery to No.3 Battery was filled first so that the Stokes Bay Road and promenade could be widened.
 The final section to be filled was that from No.3 Battery as far as No. 4 Battery.

+The site of Battery 5 has been used by the Royal Naval Physiological Laboratory and then as Qinetiq Dive Test Centre.
+It is currently derelict and earmarked for housing development.